BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/9_RSADigitalSignature.md

 ## Reference
 Please refer to the listed reference below.
-That help you understand what is Base64.
+That help you understand what is RSA Digital Signature.

 ## Terminology